gerbokana/BOKANA-COMP-44081/README.md

 However, the model does not perform well, and it does not have any way to account for uncertainty in the forecast.

-This submission followed the instructions at the link below to complete the technical test: https://github.com/govmb-ds/COMP-44081
+This submission followed the instructions at the link that follows to complete the technical test: https://github.com/govmb-ds/COMP-44081

 Addressing the business need for accurate daily forecasting of ticket redemptions and sales, we developed two modular forecasting systems: one for redemptions and one for sales.
 Both models were implemented in Python and evaluated using time series cross-validation.